WillFarris/tictactoe/README.md

 CS 494 / Will Farris

 ## About
 A simple client-server networked Tic Tac Toe game for my CS494 term project.
 A server thread waits for connections and spawns up to 5 games at a time.
 The network protocol for this game is defined in PROTOCOl.pdf.
+Grading criteria is found in GRADING_SHEET.pdf.

 ## Compilation